 The Head teacher and leadership team will regularly and rigorously monitor, evaluate and review the strategies we have put in place for Pupil Premium and report to the Governing Body on its progress and impact.
 A governor has been appointed to be responsible for Pupil Premium and impact.

-• In school we have 48 children who are entitled to benefit from the additional funding, as they are in receipt of free school meals or have received free school meals in the last six years or are Looked After children (numbers for 2016-2017).
-In 2015-2016 we had 45 children.
+• In school we have 57 children who are entitled to benefit from the additional funding, as they are in receipt of free school meals or have received free school meals in the last six years or are Looked After children.
+In 2017/2018 we had 46 children.

 • Each pupil receives £1,320 per annum.